Miracles (TV series): DVD release

 Shout!
-Factory released the entire series on DVD in Region 1 on April 19, 2005.
+Factory (not via the Scream!
+Factory label) released the entire series on DVD in Region 1 on April 19, 2005.
 The 4-disc set features six commentary tracks, five deleted scenes, a 30-minute interview with series creator Richard Hatem, and a rough cut of a series promo.

+As of 2025, the international rights to the series are currently held by Multicom Entertainment Group, however U.S. rights are still held by Disney Enterprises Inc. A remaster for the series is expected to be in the works by Multicom itself.